freedom-shelby/weather-api-integration/README.md

 4. [Weatherstack](https://weatherstack.com/documentation#current_weather) official API documentation.
 The above Postman collection is a modified version of the official documentation that is simplified to only include what you need to complete this assignment.
 5. [Laravel Documentation](https://laravel.com/docs/10.x/installation)

-### Disclaimer

-The scenario simply provides a story that combines the interview requirements and project tasks.
-It is not indicative of the day-to-day work environment at Solar Insure.
-Hopefully it gave you a laugh before beginning your interview assignment.
-You got this.

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.

-Have fun coding! 🚀